collective/experimental.gracefulblobmissing/README.txt

 __ http://dev.plone.org/plone/ticket/11293

-This product will simply monkey-pach some points inside Plone, so visiting a ATFile/ATImage without its BLOB available will not show any errors to visitors.
+This product monkey-patches some points inside Plone, so visiting objects that store content in blob-Fields (like ATFile/ATImage) without its BLOB available will not show any errors to visitors.
+Instead a empty file is created in the place where the blob-file should be.

 Catalog
 -------